Mynthon

 Mynthon is a Finnish brand of pastilles owned by Cloetta.
 It has been produced since the 1970s.
 Mynthon is the best selling brand of pastilles in Finland with a market share of about 30%: its annual sales are about 22 million items.
-As well as Finland, Mynthon is sold in the Baltic countries, Sweden and Norway.
-Mynthon is considered an icon of refreshment.
+As well as Finland, Mynthon is sold in the Baltic countries, Sweden, Norway and Denmark.
 The pastilles are especially used to relieve a sore throat.

 History

 Mynthon was launched in the 1970s, when it was produced by the company Merijal from Oulu.
 Merijal was fused with Leaf in 1992.
 Leaf produced the pastilles in Turku, later also in St. Petersburg in Russia.
 Currently the pastilles are produced in Slovakia.

 Mynthon was a long-time favourite among Leaf's products, and was one of the best-selling brands of pastilles in eastern Europe and a market leader in the Baltic countries.
 For example, in 2003 Mynthon was the second-most popular brand of pastilles in Russia.
 In the early 2000s, Russia was Leaf's single most important export country and Mynthon pastilles were its most important export product.
 In 2008, Mynthon was Finland's second-most popular brand of pastilles, after Sisu, also produced by Leaf.
 Leaf's share of Finland's pastille market was about 70% at the time.

 In 2010 Mynthon's share of the Finnish market for pastilles was about 30%.